Emmanuel-Ocean/Django-quickapi/README.md

 # Django-quickapi
-Tis is  a simple API to allow admin users to view and edit the users and groups in the system.
+This is  a simple API to allow admin users to view and edit the users and groups in the system.